-Once completed and verified with the literature and other sources, the BN can be shared with experts again for verifying its logical consistency and receiving final feedback.
+Once completed and verified with the literature and other sources, the model can be shared with experts again to verify its logical consistency and receive final feedback.

-Value of Information analysis
+Step 5: Value of Information Analysis

-As we said in it is important for the analyst to gather all the variables that the expert group agrees are logically important to describe the impact pathway of the decision and include them in the model.
-This should happen for several reasons, the most important of which is that the final development outcomes are generally strongly dependent on variables with high uncertainty.
-These intangible and uncertain variables often include important factors such as behavioral, institutional and policy factors, and are likely to be brought up by the experts as part of their discussions of impact pathways.
+As mentioned earlier, the analyst needs to gather all the variables that the expert group agrees are logically important to describe the impact pathway of the decision and include them in the model.
+This should happen for several reasons, the most important of which is that the final development outcomes are generally strongly dependent on highly uncertain variables.
+These intangible and uncertain variables often include essential factors such as behavioral, institutional and policy factors.
+They are likely to be brought up by the experts as part of their discussions of impact pathways.
 Part of the value of the Decision Analysis approach is that it directs attention and performance monitoring to such factors, identified by their high information value.

-When a model has been programmed in the approproate software and no clearly preferable option emerges from teh model results, Value of Information (VoI) analysis is a tool that can be used to reveal what further information is needed to narrow uncertainty and clarify a decision.
-It is expressed as the amount that a rational decision-maker would be willing to pay for that knowledge before making a decision.
-VoI is a central concept of Decision Analysis, it is used to guide decisions on the level of complexity to be considered in a decision model and the need for further measurement to clarify decision alternatives.
-VoI can be estimated by analyzing the uncertainties in all the variables that have a bearing on a decision.
-According to Abbas & Howard (2015) VoI could also be called the value of clairvoyance.
+When a model has been programmed in the appropriate software, and no preferable option emerges from the model results, Value of Information (VoI) analysis is a tool that can be used to reveal what further information is needed to narrow uncertainty and clarify a decision.
+It is expressed as the amount a rational decision-maker would be willing to pay for that knowledge before making a decision.
+VoI is a central concept of Decision Analysis; it is used to guide decisions on the level of complexity to be considered in a decision model and the need for further measurement to clarify decision alternatives.
+VoI can be estimated by analyzing the uncertainties in all the variables that affect a decision.
+According to Abbas & Howard (2015), VoI could also be called the value of clairvoyance.

-VoI analysis can be used to determine whether additional information on certain input variables in the BN model could increase confidence about the emerging decision recommendation.
-The examples of Hubbard (2014) show that when value of information analysis is used to prioritize measurements, it is often found that only a few variables may be relevant, and data collection should focus on those that narrow choices the most.
+VoI analysis can be used to determine whether additional information on certain input variables in the model could increase confidence about the emerging decision recommendation.
+The examples of Hubbard (2014) show that when the value of information analysis is used to prioritize measurements, it is often found that only a few variables may be relevant.
+Data collection should focus on those that narrow choices the most.
 Other examples, such as those of Constantinou, Yet, Fenton, Neil, & Marsh (2016) and Whitney et al. (2017), illustrate how the results of VoI analysis can be used for prioritizing knowledge gaps that should most urgently be narrowed in order to improve certainty about a decision.
-Constantinou et al. (2016) also show that VoI can help decision makers learn if a decision outcome is dependent on, or independent of any risk factors, thereby helping to focus any necessary follow-up research resources.
+Constantinou et al. (2016) also show that VoI can help decision-makers learn if a decision outcome is dependent on or independent of any risk factors, thereby helping to focus any necessary follow-up research resources.
 More follow-up measurements and disaggregation of any identified variables can help inform the design and prioritization of future research and provide guidance about the best pathways for implementing the current decision.

-###Expected Value of Perfect Information
+Step 6: Expected Value of Perfect Information

 The Expected Value of Perfect Information (EVPI) is one useful VoI tool.
-It is the difference between the expected value of a decision made with perfect information and the expected value of the decision with current imperfect information (Hubbard, 2014).
-The many examples presented by Hubbard (2014) and those of Felli & Hazen (2003) show how EVPI can help decision makers to consider both the probability of changes due to a decision, and the resulting difference in payoff.
-Constantinou et al. (2016) show how EVPI can be calculated for BN models to identify a selected subset of important model variables.
-To achieve this, utility nodes are used to assign monetary value to model outputs (example shown in ).
+It is the difference between the expected value of a decision made with perfect information and the expected value with current imperfect information (Hubbard, 2014).
+The many examples presented by Hubbard (2014) and those of Felli & Hazen (2003) show how EVPI can help decision-makers to consider both the probability of changes due to a decision and the resulting difference in the payoff.
+Constantinou et al. (2016) show how EVPI can be calculated for models to identify a selected subset of important model variables.
+To achieve this, utility nodes assign monetary value to model outputs (example shown in Table 1).